Verba uses Cisco External Call Control (ECC) to trigger prompts for the calls controlled by CUCM.

-The Cisco ECC feature relies on an external application (hosted on Verba servers in this case) that responds to external call control requests configured on various trigger points, such as translation patterns, route patterns, etc. Cisco UCM provides an XML/HTTP API for ECC request, called Cisco Unified Routing Rules XML Interface (CURRI).
+The Cisco ECC feature relies on an external application (hosted on Verba servers in this case) that responds to external call control requests configured on various trigger points, such as translation patterns, route patterns, lines, etc. Cisco UCM provides an XML/HTTP API for ECC request, called Cisco Unified Routing Rules XML Interface (CURRI).

-Outbound call flow
+Inbound call flow

-Internal person calls an external number.
+External person calls an internal number.

-ECC is triggered on the route pattern.
+ECC is triggered on the called directory number.

 CUCM sends a routing request to the Verba Announcement service (XML/HTTP API)

 The Verba Announcement service decides based on the announcement configuration what to do with the call, or if the call can be established without an announcement.
 It returns an appropriate routing decision to the CUCM.

 - CUCM based on CURRI response redirects the call to the Verba Announcement server/SIP trunk.

 - The Verba Announcement service accepts caller's call and plays the announcement prompt